L-Strobel/omosim/README.md

 Additionally, the region must be mapped reasonably well in OpenStreetMap.
 Good mapping information about the location and size of buildings, land use zones, and the road network is especially important.
 Census information of the region is not required but helpful;
-see python_tools/format_zensus2011.py for an example of how to correctly format census data for OMOD.
+see python_tools/format_zensus2011.py for an example of how to correctly format census data for Omosim.

-With Version 2.2 you can know also use [Overture Maps](https://overturemaps.org) instead of OSM for building and POI data, which is more complete in certain parts of the world (e.g., South Korea).
+With Version 2.2 you can now also use [Overture Maps](https://overturemaps.org) instead of OSM for building and POI data, which is more complete in certain parts of the world (e.g., South Korea).

 Publications: